Ninetalesgh/dndcampaign/vault/database/spells.md

 You dim one source of Bright Light you can see within 12 *(18m)* to Dim Light, or extinguish a source of Dim Light you can see in the area.
 Casting this spell does not reveal your position to any creature you are [Invisible](conditions.md#invisible) to or Hidden from.
 Magical light sources produced by a spell of a higher level than this spell was cast at are unaffected.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, you may have it affect one additional target in range for each slot level above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, you may have it affect one additional target in range for each slot level above 1.
 You may choose the same target multiple times.
 - **Classes**: Artificer, Rogue, Sorcerer, Wizard *(Source: CS)*